smithy-lang/smithy/_sources/1.0/spec/core/behavior-traits.rst.txt

 #.
 Only one list or map per operation can be paginated.

 #.
-Paginated responses MUST NOT return the same item of a paginated result
+Paginated responses SHOULD NOT return the same item of a paginated result
-   set more than once (i.e., a paginated result set is a disjoint union of the subsets partitioned by the referenced ``pageSize`` input member and the SLA defined by the service).
+   set more than once.

 #.
-If a paginated request returns data in a sorted order that is not an
-   immutable strict total ordering of items, then the paginated request MUST provide a temporally static view of the underlying data that does not modify the order topology during pagination.
-For example, a game’s leaderboard of top-scoring players cannot have players move from position
-   #10 to position #12 during pagination, the last player on page N has to
-   have a higher score than the first player on page N+1, no players that exist when pagination begins are to be skipped, and players MUST NOT be repeated due to moves in the underlying data.
+Services SHOULD NOT return items in a paginated result set that have been
+   deleted during the pagination process, but before reaching the relevant page.

 #.
+Services MAY include newly created items in a paginated result set on a
-If pagination is ordered and newly created resources are returned, then
-   newly created resources MUST appear in order on the appropriate page.
+   not yet seen page.
+If pagination is ordered and newly created items are returned, then newly created items MUST appear in order on the appropriate page.

 Client behavior